SDE-ADNAN/Node_JS_Maximillian/Sec_4:_Improved_Development_Workflow_&_Debugging/README.md

         console.log(calculateSum(numbers));
         ```
         This code will produce a logical error because the for loop starts at index 1 instead of index 0, causing the first element of the array to be skipped in the summation.

+---

+# 48 : Fixing and Finding Syntax errors

+1. syntax errors are very easy to find and fix .
+2. if you r using good project setup then likely the IDE/visual studio code automatically shows you red sweggly lines below the error.